The Building Blocks of a Modern Fashion Supply Chain

 Start a custom MV Brand Pro plan and enjoy unlimited design bidding, production assistance, and 1-to-1 white glove service.

-St. Louis native Jessica Donovan is an Oxford comma loyalist who enjoys creating content that informs, inspires, and connects people to the fashion manufacturing experience.
+St. Louis native Jessica Morales is an Oxford comma loyalist who enjoys creating content that informs, inspires, and connects people to the fashion manufacturing experience.